scipy/scipy/doc/source/tutorial/stats/sampling.rst

-          module `np.random` for well-known distributions (e.g., for the normal distribution, the beta distribution) and transformations of other distributions (e.g., normal inverse Gaussian `norminvgauss` and the lognormal distribution).
+          module `np.random` for well-known distributions (e.g., for the normal distribution, the beta distribution) and transformations of other distributions (e.g., normal inverse Gaussian `norminvgauss` and the lognormal `lognorm` distribution).
 If no specific method is implemented, `rv_continuous` defaults to a numerical inversion method of the CDF that is very slow.
 As UNU.RAN transforms uniform random numbers differently than SciPy or NumPy, the resulting stream of RVs is